-Being an absolute multitasker, Hanneke van de Pol masters to create and design in various ways: interior-product-or graphic design, all breathe the customised wishes of the client.
-She manages to translate an abstract view into mesmerising design.
-For 4 years now, hanneke runs a small shop in Het Modekwartier (fashion district) in Arnhem, where she sells her artworks and meets her clients and work on new projects.
-Your're welcome to visit every Saturday's, from 12.00 till 17.00 pm.
+Being an absolute multitasker, Hanneke van de Pol masters to create and design in various ar and design disciplines: From interiordesign to graphic design, all her designs, breathe a historical or iconic atmosphere.
+She manages to translate abstract views and styles into mesmerising designs and artworks.
+For 4 years now, Hanneke van de Pol runs her own small shop and showroom in the fashion district of Arnhem, where she sells her artworks, meets her clients and works on new projects.
+Your're welcome to visit every Saturday's, from 12.00 till 17.00 pm and on appointment.

 In making 'Botanical Fine Art Collection' she has turned her attention to special details from old botanical illustrations.
 She takes a close look at these small details, unravels them, as it were, and then assembles them in their own way.
 As a designer, she is fascinated by, among other things, theories as 'The Fibonacci Series' (a mathematical series of numbers that is related to the formation of certain life forms in nature) and underlies 'De Gulde Snede'.
 These theories keep her busy every day.
 What is balance, what feels good or not good, and why is something right and is it in proportion.

 'Finding the most exceptional details from flower and plant motifs, and then' expanding 'them in their own way is magical.
 It feels like the reassembling of nature. '